 - Building cross-Parliamentary support for forest protection and logging industry reform.

-- Consulting with Traditional Owners on our proposals.
+- Talking with Traditional Owners about our proposals to protect forests.

 - Working with scientists to learn more about the life in our forests.